 It was prescient advice.
 While Uber ATG was transitioning to GPUs for running their AI algorithms in CUDA, so was the rest of the self-driving industry.

 I dedicated my grad degree to studying the intersection of computer architecture and artificial intelligence (AI).
 And of course, I learned CUDA.
-Somewhere along the way, I picked up a paper authored by researchers at Google unveiling the TPU, an ASIC for running AI algorithms in the datacenter.
+Somewhere along the way, I picked up a paper authored by researchers at Google unveiling the TPU, a computer chip for running AI algorithms in the datacenter.
 In that paper was a sentence that, as far as I can tell, changed the silicon electronics industry for a lifetime:

 "a projection where people use voice search for 3 minutes a day using speech recognition DNNs would require our datacenters to double to meet computation demands"

 It was clear to me and a generation of silicon entrepreneurs that, while GPUs were inevitable, ASICs - more specifically, AI chips - would be their disruptors.
 I doubled down on my studies.

 The details are fuzzy.
 I remember a hallway conversation with a classmate on post-grad plans:

 Justin: "Likely going back to Uber ATG.
 I'm interested in doing AI software."

 Joe: "That's cool.
 My friend just took a job at some startup building a chip for AI."